 Maximum utilization is the adequate and sustainable supply of products and services for human consumption by using the most cost-effective and efficient means possible.
-This includes the use of advanced, eco-friendly, cradle-to-cradle technologies for higher productivity in order to maintain a balance between human demand and healthy ecosystems.
-It also comprises of coordinated local economic planning to avoid duplication and to maximize cooperation.
+This includes the use of advanced, eco-friendly technologies for higher productivity, in order to maintain a balance between human demand and healthy ecosystems.
+It also consists of coordinated local economic planning to avoid duplication and to maximize cooperation.